What to Expect Before and After In-Home Euthanasia

 Scheduling the Visit:

-When it is time to schedule the appointment our receptionist will ask for your preferred appointment times and dates.
+When it is time to schedule the appointment our client service representative will ask for your preferred appointment times and dates.
 If possible it is often helpful to have a few dates and times available.
 We will always do our best to work with you to find a time that is best for you and your family.
 We recommend calling us in advance whenever possible.
 We do realize that many times appointments are needed immediately and we do our best to be available for same day appointments.
 We do allow you to cancel your appointment at no charge (prior to the arrival of the doctor) if needed.
-We do ask that you give us 2-3 hours notice should you decide to cancel or postpone the appointment.
+We do ask that you give us 24 hours notice should you decide to cancel or postpone the appointment.
 When scheduling the visit we will ask you about aftercare wishes for your pet.
 You do not need to have made a decision at this time.
 We are always happy to discuss available options with you.

 Arrival, forms and payment

-Once the physical exam, paperwork, payment and any questions have been answered we will move forward with the visit.
+Once the paperwork, payment and any questions have been answered we will move forward with the visit.
 Your pet will receive an injection of a heavy sedative and pain medication.
 This injection is typically given as an injection under the skin (similar to a vaccine).
 This injection can be given at any location in the house (in their favorite bed, on a couch, etc).
 The medications typically take 3-15 minutes to take effect depending on the pet.
 During this time we encourage you to hold them and talk to them as you feel comfortable.
 A second injection of an anesthesia agent will be given.
 It will be given under the skin similar to the last injection.
 Your pet will be resting comfortably and will be unaware of this injection.
 This injection will cause your pet to fall completely asleep.
 Typically this injection takes about 2-5 minutes to take effect.
 At this point in the visit your pet will be unaware of what is going on around them and will be completely unconscious.

 We will gently use some clippers to remove some hair from a spot on their leg.
 They will be sleeping soundly during this part of the visit and will be unaware of this occurring.
 An intravenous catheter (IV) will be placed.
 This allows our drugs to go directly into the blood stream and ensures a smooth and peaceful passing.